ShaliniAgrahari/Calculator-mini-project-/README.md

-This is my project of webD
+This is My Project Of WebD.
+Check It out and do your calculations through it.
+And tell me also if it is working properly or not .
-check it out and suggest me to do this in a better way thank you
+Thank you